egor7/blog-1/csv/csv.md

 Don't forget about the trailing semi-colon if you would like to process the standard input.

 ## Exotic functions
-**q-sql is the superset of ANSI SQL**.
+**qSQL is the superset of ANSI SQL**.
 This means that with our one-liner `qcsv` we can express complex logic that ANSI SQL cannot handle.
-Furthermore, q-sql is the subset of the q programming language.
+Furthermore, qSQL is the subset of the q programming language.
 We can employ all features, libraries and functions of q to further massage a CSV file.
 These include vector operations, functional programming, advanced iterators, date/time and string manipulation, etc.

 Furthermore, we can load the business logic that we use in production. **It is like employing the stored procedures of our DBMS to analyze a local CSV.
 Kdb+ provides a single solution for streaming, in-memory, historic data processing that you can also leverage in your ad hoc data analyses.**